yusitnikov/puzzletv/README.md

 - Rule text snippets.
 - Don't warn about refreshing the page unless really started to do something.
 - Warn about the progress when navigating to another hash (possibly by history API).
+- 2-color solid chess pieces.
+- Do something with the Ctrl+N bug for the knight (maybe use Alt instead?).
+- The rules' panel is too small on 8x8 field.

 ## Available Scripts